 Milena Markovna "Mila" Kunis Kutcher (born August 14, 1983 in Chernivtsi, Ukraine) is an American actress, most famous for playing Jackie Burkhart on That '70s Show and voicing Meg Griffin on Family Guy.

 She was born in Ukraine, then part of the Soviet Union, to a family of Russian-speaking Jews.
 Her family moved to the U.S. after the fall of communism.
 In the '90s, she appeared in small roles in TV series (Baywatch, Walker, Texas Ranger, 7th Heaven) and films (Piranha, Santa with Muscles, Gia).
 Her breakout role was of Jackie on That '70s Show, which ran from 1998 to 2006.
 In 2001 she had a minor role in the romantic-comedy Get Over It.
 Kunis is now known as the voice of Meg Griffin on Family Guy, replacing the original voice actress Lacey Chabert.note

 In 2015, she appeared in Jupiter Ascending, a Science Fiction film directed by the Wachowskis and co-starring Channing Tatum.
 In 2016, she starred in the comedy Bad Moms.
+In 2018 she costarred with Kate McKinnon in The Spy Who Dumped Me.
 In 2019, she had a voice role in the animated film Wonder Park.

 She's married to former That '70s Show costar Ashton Kutcher and they have two children together.

 - Bilingual Bonus: She lived in Ukraine until the age of 7, and speaks Russian and English equally well.

 - The Cast Show Off: Downplayed.
 She's fluent in Russian and speaks a couple of sentences of it in Jupiter Ascending.

 - Even the Girls Want Her: